 Emre Hatipoğlu holds a BA from Boğaziçi University, an MA from Sabancı University, and obtained his PhD from The Pennsylvania State University.
 Dr. Hatipoğlu’s research employs quantitative and formal methods to examine the intersection of domestic politics and foreign policy.
 His work has appeared in journals such as Foreign Policy Analysis, International Studies Perspectives and Terrorism and Political Violence.
 Emre Hatipoglu is also a co-principal investigator in the I-POST project, which examines opinion formation trends among Turkish twitter users.

-Ayşe Kadıoğlu is Professor of Political Science at Sabancı University, Istanbul.
-She is the Dean of the Faculty of Arts and Social Sciences at Sabancı University.
+Ayşe Kadıoğlu is President of Sabancı University, Istanbul.
+She is Professor of Political Science and the Dean of the Faculty of Arts and Social Sciences at Sabancı University.
 She holds a PhD in Political Science (1990, Boston University), M.A. in International Relations (1984, The University of Chicago), B.S. in Political Science (1982, Middle East Technical University).

 She is a member of the Board of Trustees of the Sakıp Sabancı Museum in Istanbul.
 She is a Member of the Executive Board of the Education Reform Initiative at Sabancı University.
 She is a member of the Advisory Board of the Istanbul Policy Center, Sabancı University, Stiftung Mercator Initiative.
 She has been a regular participant of Yale Law School’s ongoing annual Middle East Legal Studies Seminar since 2004.
 She is one of the Advisors for the online network Free Speech Debate.
 She was a deputy member of the Board of Directors of the Hrant Dink Foundation in Istanbul between 2011-2015 and a member of the International Hrant Dink Awards Committee between 2011-2016.
 She was a Visiting Scholar and Senior Associate Member at St Antony’s College, Oxford University in 2005 and 2010.
 She was a member of the Advisory Board of Bucerius PhD Program in Migration Studies, Zeit Stiftung between 2010-2013.
 She was a member of an Advisory Group of Council of Europe and co-authored a report titled Living Together: Combining Diversity and Freedom in 21st Century Europe in 2011.